Quadratic Wasserstein metrics for von Neumann algebras via transport plans: Transport plans and cyclic representations

 In the remainder of this section we are particularly interested in this transport plan, and how it relates to the relative tensor product of the bimodules $H_{\omega}$ and $H_{\psi}$.
 So we set

 and consider the relative tensor product

 An extended discussion of these products can be found in \cite[Section IX.3]{T2}, but also see \cite{Fal} and the early work \cite{Sa}.
-The original source is Connes work on correspondences, which has not been published.
+The original source is Connes' work on correspondences, which has not been published in full, but see \cite[Appendix V.B]{Con94} for a partial exposition.

 The relative tensor product $H$ is itself an $A$-$C$-bimodule, and contains the vector

 which can indeed be taken as the cyclic vector in the cyclic representation $(H_{\varphi},\pi_{\varphi},\Phi)$ of $(A\odot C^{\prime},\varphi)$.
 This is because the representation can be obtained from the bimodule $H$ using the not necessarily cyclic representation $\pi$ of $A\odot C^{\prime}$ defined through